tfonji/poke-stats/README.md

 #[poké-stats](https://tfonji.github.io/poke-stats/)
-This website is a single page application I created
+This website is a single page application, using data from the pokeapi.co website to build charts comparing 6 pokemons in terms of weight, body mass index, height and other traits.

 ## Project Files and Folders
 - index.html